mozerpol/learningRISC-V/implementation/single_stage/README.md

 ### How it works, the dataflow
 The processor should start with a reset.
-This will set all control signals and registers to their default values ​​and load the first instruction for execution.
+This will set all control signals and registers to their default values and load the first instruction for execution.

-**Based on the ADD instruction** <br/>
+**Explanation based on the ADD instruction** <br/>
-Example instruction: add x3, x2, x1 = 0x001101b3, which will execute within one
+Example instruction: add x3, x2, x1 = 0x001101b3.
+First the instruction is
-clock cycle.
-That is, it will read the instruction from memory, decode it, fetch the appropriate data from the register file, add this data, and write it back to the register file.
+fetched from the instruction memory, then decoded, the appropriate data is fetched from the register file, data is added, and write back to the register file.
+Everything will be done in one clock cycle.
-1. During the reset, the first instruction to be executed from the *C_CODE* array, which is in the *rom.vhd* file, is assigned to the instruction output signal in the instruction memory module.
+1. During the reset, the first instruction to be executed from the *C_CODE* array is loaded to the *instruction_memory* module.
+The *C_CODE* array is in the *rom.vhd* file.
+Loaded instruction is assigned to the output signal (*instruction* signal) in the *instruction_memory* module.
 This is handled by the following code:
 ```VHDL
 if (i_rst = '1') then
    o_instruction  <= C_CODE(0);
 ```
-2. On the first rising clock edge after releasing the reset signal, the instruction goes to the *decoder* module, where it is divided into individual parts depending on the opcode.
-In each instruction, we can distinguish parts responsible for control (e.g., the opcode, which tells us what instruction we are dealing with) and data parts, which are numbers.
+2. On the first rising clock edge after releasing the reset signal, the instruction goes to the *decoder* module, where it is divided into individual parts depending on the opcode (the opcode tells us what instruction we are dealing with).
+In each instruction, we can distinguish parts responsible for control (e.g. the opcode, func3, func7) and data parts, which are numbers.
 For our example instruction, the output from the decode module is:
 - rd_addr = 3
 - rs1_addr = 1
 - rs2_addr = 2